rankutah/blog/sites/rank-utah/posts/utah-link-building-strategy-to-increase-website-traffic.md

 ## How a Link Building Strategy Works

 Link building (aka backlink building) increases the authority of your web pages.
 In local SEO, Google uses authority, [relevance](https://blog.rankutah.com/utah-on-page-search-engine-optimization/), and proximity to determine which websites show up at the top of organic results.
 Google confirms that authority is page-based, not site-based.
 This means a backlink won't boost every page on your site, only the authority of the specific page linked to.
-However, you can use that pages increased authority to increase the authority of other pages through internal links.
+However, you can use that page's increased authority to increase the authority of other pages through internal linking.
 White-hat link building tactics are tactics focused on getting links in a natural way (not paying for links irrelevant to your business or using link network schemes).

 ## The Importance of Backlinks for Local SEO